mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 2016-10-06: in updateRSWithoutPrimary the isMaster response's "primary" field should be used to update the topology description, even if address != me.

+2016-11-01: "Unknown" is no longer the default TopologyType, the default is now explicitly unspecified.
+Update instructions for setting the initial TopologyType when running the spec tests.